 My three guides were instrumental in the scouting and production of the Holy Land TV show.
-They are licensed guides and independent professionals who would love your business.
-Simply email them to arrange your time directly.
+They are licensed guides and independent professionals who would love your business. — Rick

 Abie Bresler is a Jewish Israeli guide offering tours in Israel.
-He charges $600 per day for minivan tours with a maximum of six people, or $300 without car per half day (5 hours) on a Jerusalem city-center walking tour.
+He charges $600 per 9 hours/200 km for minivan tours with a maximum of six people, or $300 without car per half day (5 hours) on a Jerusalem city-center walking tour.

 Benny Dagan was helpful in our researching and filming of the Holy Land special.
 He's a knowledgable guide who knows Israel well (a former press relations officer with their military).
 Benny charges $375 per day without car, $350 per 4 hours with a car (max 4 people), $590 for 10 hours in his car, and $620 for 10 hours in his luxury van (up to seven travelers).